2025 Kdramas

 Korean Drama - 2025, 15 episodes

-The film work was also amazing.
-I mean, not that I'd expect any less from a series that pulls the wall on the film industry, centres photography and speaks so highly of art.
-I'm not an expert but they did some amazing things with the lighting and even the opening panel.
-To me, these aspects read a melancholy, a lot of in-betweens; walls, doors, nature's natural chasms.
+The film work was amazing, not that I'd expect any less from a series that pulls the curtain on the film industry, centres photography and speaks highly of art.
+I was enamoured by the lighting and watched every opening panel.
+These aspects read a melancholy, a lot of in-betweens; walls, doors, nature's natural chasms.
 Almost a struggle to grapple with their true feelings in the moment.